-Visit the website of the American Spaniel Club - the national breed club for Cockers - for detailed information and advice about owning a Cocker Spaniel: www.asc-cockerspaniel.org and click on "So You Want to Own a Cocker Spaniel?"
+Visit the website of the American Spaniel Club - the national breed club for Cockers - for detailed information and advice about owning a Cocker Spaniel: www.americanspanielclub.org and click on Find A Cocker.

-\Suggested by Ruth Kraeuchi's essay "Why I Prefer The American Cocker Spaniel", The Cocker Spaniel, 1956.
+Suggested by Ruth Kraeuchi's essay "Why I Prefer The American Cocker Spaniel", The Cocker Spaniel, 1956.